MediaComem/comem-travel-log-ionic-setup/README.md

 ## Set up security

-To use the app, a citizen should identify him- or herself.
+To use the app, a user should identify him- or herself.
 You will add a login screen that the user must go through before accessing the other screens.
-Authentication will be performed by the [Citizen Engagement API][citizen-engagement-api].
+Authentication will be performed by the [Travel Log API][travel-log-api].

-The API requires a bearer token be sent to identify the user when making requests on some resources (e.g. when creating issues).
+The API requires a bearer token be sent to identify the user when making requests on some resources (e.g. when creating trips).
 This token must be sent in the `Authorization` header for all requests requiring identification.
 Once login/logout is implemented, you will also set up an HTTP interceptor to automatically add this header to every request.